swegener-rtp/specification/source/vee/runtime.rst

 ^^^^^^^^^^^^^^^^

 A security policy allows the Kernel to prevent an Application from accessing resources or calling specific APIs.
-A GEISA-compliant VEE multi-sandboxed kernel MUST implement a security manager.
+A GEISA-conformant VEE multi-sandboxed kernel MUST implement a security manager.